alttch/bma-info/eva4/v3migration.rst

 EVA JS Framework
 ~~~~~~~~~~~~~~~~

-If `EVA JS Framework <https://github.com/alttch/eva-js-framework>`_ is used,
+If :doc:`/eva-js-framework/index` is used, there is no need to migrate a HMI
-there is no need to migrate a HMI web application, as the framework does
+web application, as the framework does everything.
-everything.

 The only steps are required: